-Baby bok choy—Mildly sweet and far more tender than the more mature varieties, this Chinese cabbage is a mineral-rich addition to a meal.
+Mildly sweet and far more tender than the more mature varieties, this Chinese cabbage is a mineral-rich addition to a meal.

-These tiny seeds have the highest oil content of any seed and deliver an incredible amount of flavor, considering their size.
-Pure sesame oil has a high smoke-point and is an excellent cooking oil.
+These tiny seeds have a high oil content and deliver an incredible amount of flavor considering their size.
+Pure sesame oil has a high smoke point and is an excellent cooking oil.
 Toasted sesame oil is used mainly as a seasoning.

 Dried shiitake mushrooms

 Dehydrating mushrooms intensifies their flavor and boosts their umami.
 Rehydrate before using and use the soaking water to add flavor to sauces and stocks.